How to protect ebooks from sharing & piracy with DRM

 Copy Protect e-books with Locklizard ebook PDF DRM software – sell ebooks securely, stop piracy & theft

-Download ebook protection software to copy protect ebooks published in PDF format and stop unauthorized distribution.
+Download ebook protection software to copy protect ebooks published in PDF format and protect them from sharing by stopping unauthorized distribution.

-Locklizard uses US Government strength encryption (AES) and digital rights management controls to prevent unauthorized use and misuse of your ebooks.
+Locklizard uses US Government strength encryption (AES) and digital rights management controls to prevent unauthorized access, sharing and misuse of your ebooks.
 With Locklizard ebook DRM software you can control who can view your ebooks, what they can do with them (copy, print, etc.) and when they can no longer be viewed (expire).

 Locklizard uses encryption, DRM and licensing controls for complete copy protection of your ebooks.
 Our ebook protection software stops unauthorized distribution of your ebooks and lets you revoke access to your protected ebooks if you feel they are being misused.